varabyte/kotter/README.md

   about performance allowed a more pared down API to emerge.

-* Compose does a lot of nice tricks due to the fact it is ultimately a compiler plugin, but it is nice to see what the API kind of looks like when there's no magic at all.
+* Compose does a lot of nice tricks due to the fact it is ultimately a compiler plugin, but it is nice to see what the API would kind of look like with no magic at all (although, admittedly, with some features sacrificed).

 #### Mosaic comparison